 the folk duo, Rebel Voices."
 KDVS-FM, Davis, CA

-For over thirty years, Susan Lewis and Janet Stecher have created incredible harmony as members of The Belles of Hoboken, Shays' Rebellion, and since 1989, Rebel Voices.
+For over forty years, Susan Lewis and Janet Stecher have created incredible harmony as members of The Belles of Hoboken, Shays' Rebellion, and since 1989, Rebel Voices.
 They took their name from the book by Joyce Kornbluh, Rebel Voices: An IWW Anthology, a collection of writings, songs, poems, and cartoons by members of the Industrial Workers of the World.
 "Wobblies" have always been rabble rousers, unionists, artists, and singers who attack the issues of their time with passion and humor.
 This same spirit moves Rebel Voices today as they sing out for social and economic justice.

 Rebel Voices concerts and workshops present the struggles and triumphs of real people - - workers from many lands and many times.
 Included too, are the voices of today's rebels: union activists, gays and lesbians, pro-choice advocates, environmental activists, persons with disabilities and those who are usually powerless and therefore too frequently voiceless: children, immigrants, political prisoners.
 With an integrated vision of theater, harmony and politics, Janet Stecher and Susan Lewis fill the stage with rare power and compassion.